jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================== 1 passed in 0.01s ===================================

-  The problem with this program is it will always make a project called ``magic``.
+  This is a problem, the program just made the ``magic`` project which already exists and so I get no failing test as my first test.
 It is repeating what I have already done.

 * I want the program to be able to make any project I want.
 It should take a name I give and use that as the name for the project, making the same structure I did for ``magic``.
 I add a variable to replace ``magic`` so I can give it any name when I want to make a project